 Optical Success Academy

 Patrick Grant is a designer, entrepreneur, and advocate for sustainable fashion.
 As the founder of Community Clothing, he champions UK textile manufacturing, supporting local communities while promoting high-quality, long-lasting garments.
-His book Less, published in 2024, became a Sunday Times Bestseller, details his commitment to reducing consumption and embracing circular, regenerative fashion.
+His book Less became a Sunday Times Bestseller, details his commitment to reducing consumption and embracing circular, regenerative fashion.

 Beyond fashion, Patrick is a familiar face on television.
-He is best known as a judge on BBC’s The Great British Sewing Bee, nominated for a BAFTA in 2022, and has presented the award-winning documentary Coronation Tailors: Fit for a King.
-He has appeared on Desert Island Discs, won Celebrity Mastermind, and written extensively for publications including The Financial Times, The Times, and GQ.
+He is best known as a judge on BBC’s The Great British Sewing Bee, and has presented the award-winning documentary Coronation Tailors: Fit for a King.
+He won Celebrity Mastermind, and has written for publications including the Financial Times, The Times and GQ.

 Patrick holds a degree in Materials Science & Engineering from Leeds, an MBA from Oxford, and honorary fellowships from multiple universities.
 He has delivered a TED Talk on sustainable fashion and is an ambassador for The King’s Foundation.